national_partner Governmental Institution

 The study assessed the effectiveness of the Government Drug Administration in tackling corruption.
 The study follows recent measures by the Government to strengthen the capacities of the Drug Administration.
 These include increasing the workforce in field offices, investing in capacity building, and enhancing the central drug laboratory.
 Moreover, the Government Drug Administration has taken measures…

 Corruption and its Socio-Economic Impacts on the Healthcare Sector (Tsaboy Ny Gasy Project)

-The Tsaboy ny Gasy Project advocates for citizens' social and economic rights, particularly by fighting corruption in the health sector in Madagascar.
-To inform the project, TI-Madagascar conducted an assessment to identify how different types of corruption impact health services.
-This involved a study of the legislative environment; a literature review (existing evidence of corruption),…
+The Tsaboy ny Gasy Project advocates for citizens' social and economic rights mainly by fighting corruption in the health sector in Madagascar.
+To inform the project, TI-Madagascar conducted an assessment to identify how different types of corruption impacted different types of health services.
+This involved a study of the legislative environment; a literature review on…

 Supporting the implementation of drug control policies